 It's common practice to use Cloud Storage to store backup files for nearly any purpose.
 For example, for SAP HANA backups, Cloud Storage is a good place to store the files.
 For database backup planning, refer to the resources in Database backup and recovery.
 You can also use Cloud Storage as part of a migration process.

 Choose your Cloud Storage option based on how frequently you need to access the data.
-For frequent access multiple times a month, select Multi-Regional or Regional storage classes.
+For frequent access multiple times a month, select the Standard storage class.
 For infrequent access, select Nearline or Coldline storage.
 For archival data you don't expect to access, select Archive storage.

-Consider the information in the following sections when planning networking and security.
+Consider the information in the following sections when planning networking and network security.

 Minimum privilege model

 One of your first lines of defense is to restrict who can reach your network and

 your VMs by using

 By default, all traffic to VMs, even from other VMs, is blocked by the firewall